- Chart

 Ideal Investor Profile

-The ideal investor for SPHY is one seeking enhanced income and willing to accept higher risk than typically associated with investment-grade bonds.
-Investors should have a moderate to aggressive risk tolerance and understand the characteristics of the high-yield market.
+The ideal investor for SPHY is an individual or institution seeking income and potential capital appreciation from a diversified portfolio of high-yield corporate bonds.
+Investors should have a moderate to high risk tolerance and understand the risks associated with lower-rated debt.

 Market Risk